winterrdog/shellcode-myner/README.md

     * Using Cargo for both compilation and execution of the program

         ```sh
+        cd shellcode-myner
         cargo run <binary_to_inspect>
         ```

-    * Using Cargo for compilation only and then manually run it at the command-line( Condition: You must be in the `shellcode-myner` main directory ):
+    * Using Cargo for compilation only and then manually run it at the command-line:

         ```sh
+        cd shellcode-myner
         cargo build
         target/debug/shellcode-myner <binary_to_inspect>
         ```